haskell/haskell-ide-engine/README.md

 ### Installation on ArchLinux

-An [haskell-ide-engine-git](https://aur.archlinux.org/packages/haskell-ide-engine-git/) package is available on the AUR.
+An [haskell-ide-engine](https://aur.archlinux.org/packages/haskell-ide-engine/) package is available on the AUR.

 Using [Aura](https://github.com/aurapm/aura):

 ```
-# aura -A haskell-ide-engine-git
+# aura -A haskell-ide-engine
 ```